Content on this page was generated by AI and has not been manually reviewed.

 Is split tunneling safe for NAS use?

 Split tunneling is convenient but increases risk if non-VPN traffic leaks.
 Use it when you’re confident your local network is secure or you only route necessary NAS traffic through the VPN.
-The Ultimate Guide to the Best VPN for Opnsense in 2026: Optimize Security, Speed, and Access

 What if my VPN drops during a backup?